-Many times we, especially the young, are involved in several things — from projects to small ideas, creating and implementing the “next big” things, etc. We are thinking big not only because it is what our nation’s leadership is pushing forward, but it is a necessity for any business or initiative to grow and adapt to changes through the 21st century.
+So often, people, especially the young, are involved in many things — from projects to small ideas, to creating and implementing the “next big” things, and so on.
+We are thinking big not only because it is what our nation’s leadership is pushing forward, but it is a necessity for any business or initiative to grow and adapt to changes through the 21st century.

 Because we are, in many ways, exposed to more — or better — information and knowledge, we are free to dream and aspire for pretty much everything that’s good for ourselves and the societies we live in.
 Every week, I meet amazing people, I meet splendid hearts and minds.
 People who are driving change in different fields, people who have worked, and are working, to keep this country moving forward.
 I, and we all do, meet the successful and those who have failed — failed, failed and tried, tried, tried again.
 Or those who remain with fear to go for it — follow their dreams or the things they’re “passionate” about.
 Because they, perhaps, understand it’s not enough to carry the passion.
 You need skills and all that… really.